bhandariarun/365-365-days/OOP/README.md

 # About Object Oriented Paradigm(OOP)
+  - C++ is an object-oriented programming language 1.Everything within a C++ program is an objects
   ## Principles's of OOP :
     1. Encapsulation : Encapsulation is a way to restrict the direct access to some components of an object, so users cannot access state values for all of the variables of a particular object.
 Encapsulation can